tuongtranngoc/SSD/README.md

-# This project aims to implement SSD algorithm
+# This project aims to implement an SSD algorithm

 ## Introduction
-+ SSD is simple relative to methods that require object proposals because it completely eliminates proposal generation and subsequent pixel or feature resampling stages and escapsulates all computation in a single network
+SSD is simply relative to methods that require object proposals because it eliminates proposal generation and subsequent pixel or feature resampling stages and encapsulates all computation in a single network
-+ SSD discreties the output space of bounding boxes into a set of default boxes over difference aspect ratios and scales per future map location
++ SSD discretizes the output space of bounding boxes into a set of default boxes over different aspect ratios and scales per future map location

 <div align="center">
   <p>